ceticamarco/zephyrus/README.md

 where $\theta$ represent the moon phase value.

 ## Statistical analysis
-In addition to the previous routes, Zephyrus provides another endpoint, called `/stats/:city`, which can be used to retrieve additional statistics about the weather of the previous days.
+In addition to the previous routes, Zephyr provides another endpoint, called `/stats/:city`, which can be used to retrieve additional statistics about the weather of the previous days.
 This includes the arithmetical mean of the temperatures, the maximum and the minimum values, the median, the mode and the standard deviation.